xiazeyu/infomall-org-uva/content/en/docs/tutorial/rivanna.md

 Rivanna has different partitions with different resource availability and charging rate. `dev` is free but limited to 1 hour for each session/allocation and no GPU is available.
-To list the different partions use `qlist` to check partitions
+To list the different partitons use `qlist` to check partitions

 | Queue          | Total   | Free    | Jobs    | Jobs    | Time       | SU     |